Topic Modeling Using Latent Dirichlet Allocation (LDA)

 Word cloud is a data visualization tool used to visualize the most frequently occurring words in a large amount of text data and can be useful in understanding the topics present in data.
 It’s important in text data analysis, and it provides valuable insights into the structure and content of the data.

 Word cloud is a simple but effective way of visualizing the content of large amounts of text data.
 It displays the most frequent words in a graphical format, allowing the user to easily identify the key topics and themes present in the data.
-The size of each word in the word cloud represents its frequency of occurrence so that the largest words in the cloud correspond to the most commonly occurring words in the data.
+The size of each word in the word cloud represents its frequency of occurrence, so the largest words in the cloud correspond to the most commonly occurring words in the data.

 The code below plots word clouds using topic words from the topic id using matplotlib.